docker/extensions-sdk/docs/extensions/METADATA.md

 },
 ```

+!!! info

-Note : `${DESKTOP_PLUGIN_IMAGE}` is a specific keyword allowed as an easy way to refer to the image packaging the extension ; it is also possible to specify any other full image name here, although in many cases using the same image will make things easier for extension development.
+    `${DESKTOP_PLUGIN_IMAGE}` is a specific keyword allowed as an easy way to refer to the image packaging the extension ; it is also possible to specify any other full image name here, although in many cases using the same image will make things easier for extension development.

 For more advanced use cases, the extension can also specify a custom compose file, and start several containers for the VM extension service, or mount volumes in the VM, require specific CAPABILITIES, etc.